Twoure/KissNetwork.bundle/README.md

 - Change Itempage to TVShowObject, so have Bookmark function within TVShowObject.

 ##### Bookmarks
+- Add option for user to add custom bookmark backup path
+- Improve bookmark backup functions, may setup rotating file style
 - Add option to add all seasons at once for a show
 - Group seasons into one show
-- Create separate directories for TV and Movies
+- Might create separate directories for TV and Movies
 - Might move bookmarks to own file like I did with Header_Dict

 [Table of Contents](#table-of-contents)